On this page

 When Darren rolls over into another super fund, it will be classified as a disability payment.
 His current super fund will provide the new tax-free and taxable component details to his new super fund.
 This way, Darren will get to lock in the tax-free component of $276,972 with his new super fund.

-So, Darren can make future lump sum withdrawals from his super at any time and have the lower tax rate locked in, even if he starts working or cannot provide medical certificates.
-Darren will still pay 22% tax on the new taxable component of $223,028, or $49,066.
+So, Darren can make future lump sum withdrawals from his super at any time and have the new tax-free component locked in, even if he starts working or cannot provide medical certificates.

 If you have multiple super accounts

 The above case study is based on a member having only one super account.

 If Darren had another super fund with a $5,000 balance, an eligible service date of 01/07/1997 (an earlier date than his main super fund with the TPD claim) and he rolled this $5,000 super fund into his main super fund, the eligible service date would change from 01/07/2005 to 01/07/1997.

 This would increase the taxable component and the result would be that Darren would have to pay tax of $60,498 (based on the combined $505,000 super balance).
 To avoid this, Darren could keep his two super accounts separate.